visualizersdotnl/FM-BISON/README.md

 FM.BISON 0.9 - A hybrid FM synthesis engine.

+# IMPORTANT

+- Documentation is being written.
+- A Github issue list is being transplanted so you can follow our progress.

+# WHAT IS FM.
+BISON?

 Our goal is to create fast & high quality synthesizer software.

 What inspired FM.
 BISON is the 1980s digital revolution often based upon frequency modulation,